oksanabuzh/Structural_Equation_Modeling_Course/2022_SEM_course/README.md

 Part 4.2: Interactions in SEM [Video for the lecture](https://youtu.be/5x4XvEMQCUk)

-Part 4.3: Extensions to GLM, LMM, and GLMM[Video for the lecture](https://youtu.be/-hBnyxRiRIs)
+Part 4.3: Extensions to GLM, LMM, and GLMM [Video for the lecture](https://youtu.be/-hBnyxRiRIs)